 To prevent the beast from wreaking havoc across the city, they attempt to reseal the Kyuubi.
 However, when they're both impaled by its claw, they know they're going to die, and have no choice but to seal the beast inside their newborn son.

-As they perform the seal and prepare for death, the new parents tearfully tell Naruto all the things they wanted to teach him, ranging from not getting upset if he isn't good at things to avoiding alcohol until he's an adult.
+As they perform the seal and prepare for the end, the new parents tearfully tell Naruto all the things they wanted to teach him, ranging from not getting upset if he isn't good at things to avoiding alcohol until he's an adult.

 They love their new baby, and they're crushed to be leaving him so soon.
 The scene is all the more painful when you realize it takes years for anyone else to show Naruto some semblance of love.